 - Output: Tuesday, December 7, 2021

-- Explanation: The INDEX Function takes two arguments to return a specific value in a one-dimensional range.
-Here, the range $C$5:$C$9 is first the argument and the result that we had from the calculation in the previous section (MATCH(C11,$C$5:$C$9,1)), position 4, is the second argument.
-That means we are searching the value located in position 4 in the $C$5:$C$9
+- Explanation: The INDEX function takes two arguments to return a specific value in a one-dimensional range.
+Here, the range $C$5:$C$9 is the first argument and the result that we had from the calculation in the previous section (MATCH(C11,$C$5:$C$9,1)), position 4 is the second argument.
+That means we are searching the value located in position 4 in the range $C$5:$C$9

 - INDEX($B$5:$B$9, 4) +1)

-Here, we will use the INDEX-MATCH formula in Excel to generate multiple results in multiple columns.
+Here, we will use the INDEX-MATCH formula with multiple criteria to generate multiple results in multiple columns.
 We will use the combination of IFERROR, INDEX, ROW, IF, SMALL, COLUMNS, and MIN functions to do the task.

 Steps:

-- First of all, we will choose a profession from the data range (B5:B11) and put the data in another cell to use the cell reference number later (e.g., profession Cricketer in Cell B14).
+- Choose a profession from the data range (B5:B11) and put the data in another cell to use as cell reference number later (e.g., profession Cricketer in cell B14).

-- After that, in another cell that you want as your result cell (e.g. Cell C14), write the following formula,
+- In another cell that you want as your result cell (e.g. cell C14), enter the following formula:

 =IFERROR(INDEX($C$5:$C$11,SMALL(IF($B$5:$B$11=$B14,ROW($C$5:$C$11)-MIN(ROW($C$5:$C$11))+1),COLUMNS($B$14:B14))),"")